ngs-docs/angus/for-instructors/authoring-guide.md

 site template.)

-Files and images that don't need to be "compiled" and should just be served up by through the web site can be put in the `_static` directory; their URL will then be
+Files and images that don't need to be "compiled" and should just be served up through the web site can be put in the `_static` directory; their URL will then be

     https://angus.readthedocs.io/en/2017/_static/filename